My Husband’s First Furniture Makeover

 Topcoating Stained Drawers

-So I sprayed on 3 coats of Minwax Polycrylic in the spray can, letting it dry for 30 minutes between each coat.
+So I applied 3 coats of Minwax Polycrylic, letting it dry for 30 minutes in between.
 That stuff sprays like a dream.
 And it looks and feels SO GOOD.
+You can learn more about the Minwax Polycrylic Spray in this post!

 ((Sprayed paint dries so much smoother when it is on a vertical surface.
 The sides always feel smoother than the top.
 I guess that’s another reason I spray with the drawers in.))

-Then I sprayed one last coat on the top and the drawers.
+Then I added one last coat on the top and the drawers.

 When all was said and done, we ended up with a total of 5 coats of paint, 6 coats of primer, 1 coat of stain, 3 coats of poly… oh, and 2 coats of stripper in the beginning.